 How to Visit Zion

-Pro tip: Consider planning more than a long weekend for a visit.
+Consider planning more than a long weekend for a visit.
 Make an effort to take in other special places around the national park.
+Start with The Complete Zion itinerary for ideas.

 Grandeur is easy to behold, but the real spirit of Zion is the subtle wonders.
 Marvel at delicate flowers growing in the cracks of Utah’s famous red sandstone.
 Ponder the striations and funky patterns on the sandstone in places like Checkerboard Mesa.
 Find a unique feature and study it intently over time; observe how the ever-changing light of Zion changes the mood of the formation — and perhaps your own.